Intermodal passenger transport: History

 Train with marked place for bicycle transportation.

 Intermodal transport has existed for about as long as passenger transport itself.
 People switched from carriages to ferries at the edge of a river too deep to ford.
 In the 19th century, people who lived inland switched from train to ship for overseas voyages.
 Hoboken Terminal in Hoboken, New Jersey, was built to let commuters to New York City from New Jersey switch to ferries to cross the Hudson River in order to get to Manhattan.
 A massive ferry slip, now in ruins, was incorporated into the terminal building.
 Later, when a subway was built through tunnels under the Hudson, now called the PATH, a station stop was added to Hoboken Terminal.
 More recently, the New Jersey Transit's Hudson-Bergen Light Rail system has included a stop there.
 Ferry service has recently been revived, but passengers must exit the terminal and walk across the pier to the more modest ferry slip.

 With the opening of the Woodside and Birkenhead Dock Street Tramway in 1873, Birkenhead Dock railway station probably became the world's first tram to train interchange station.

-Urban mixed-mode commuting
+Urban and inter-urban mixed-mode commuting

 Public transportation systems such as train or metro systems have the most efficient means and highest capacity to transport people around cities.
 Therefore, mixed-mode commuting in the urban environment is largely dedicated to first getting people onto the train network and once off the train network to their final destination.